RMI/etoolbox/README.rst

 =======================================================================================
 Setup
 ---------------------------------------------------------------------------------------
-No setup is necessary beyond having the mod:`etoolbox` library installed in your environment.
+No setup is necessary beyond having the ``etoolbox`` library installed in your environment.

 Usage